View courses in

 MET CS 579: Database Management

 This course provides a theoretical yet modern presentation of database topics ranging from Data and Object Modeling, relational algebra and normalization to advanced topics such as how to develop Web-based database applications.
-Other topics covered - relational data model, SQL and manipulating relational data; applications programming for relational databases; physical characteristics of databases; achieving performance and reliability with database systems; object-oriented database systems.
+Other topics covered - relational data model, SQL and manipulating relational data; applications programming for relational databases; physical characteristics of databases; achieving performance and reliability with database systems; object- oriented database systems.
 Prereq: MET CS 231 or MET CS 232; or instructor's consent.
+Restrictions: This course may not be taken in conjunction with MET CS 469 (undergraduate) or MET CS 669.
+Refer to your Department for further details.

 MET CS 580: Health Informatics